Sheetgo/invoice-generator/README.md

 ## How to configure

-1. To begin using first create a copy of our invoice document template at this <a href="https://docs.google.com/document/d/14oTfL_zUbBdRD4VXY8U0NAJjQ4cKNxHGBax-bfH5NDs/copy" target="_blank">link</a>, and a copy of our invoice spreadsheet template at this <a href="https://docs.google.com/spreadsheets/d/1uaHmsl_-R2wJyt6HE3NpUSKII_Cuk5D90BTnK-YDbYY/copy" target="_blank">link</a>.
+1. Create a copy of our invoice spreadsheet template at <a href="https://docs.google.com/spreadsheets/d/1uaHmsl_-R2wJyt6HE3NpUSKII_Cuk5D90BTnK-YDbYY/copy" target="_blank">link</a>.
+Now the files are saved to your Google Drive.
+2. Inside the spreadsheet, on the instruction tab, simply follow the instructions provided.
+First click on **‘Install Solution’** to configure your Invoice Generator Template.
+You will need to authorize the script to run and login using your Google account.
-2. In the document, add your logo and your company data anywhere you see these brackets ‘< >’, the words / values contained between the percent symbols (%) will be automatically substitutes based on the data in the spreadsheet.
+3. Open the Invoice folder that has been created inside your Google Drive by clicking the link on the instruction tab.
+Open the ‘Invoice Template’ document, add your logo and your company data anywhere you see these brackets ‘< >’ (see on the image below), the words/values contained between the percent symbols (%) will be automatically substituted based on the data in the spreadsheet.
-3. Now copy and save the ID of the document.
-4. Now fill out the requisite data in the spreadsheet.
-Note: Do not change the column headers in the spreadsheet as they correspond to tags in the document.
-Copy the ID of the spreadsheet.
-5. On the tab “count” in the spreadsheet, you can set the invoice number for the first invoice by swapping out the 0 that is in there.
-For each new invoice the number will increment by 1.
-6. Now, create a folder on Google Drive to store newly created invoices.
-You’ll also need to copy this ID for future use.
-7. Go back to the spreadsheet and click on Tools and then Script Editor to edit the script.
-8. Now just substitute your unique Spreadsheet and Folder IDs.
-Paste the spreadsheet ID that you copied in step 3 in between the quotes, substituting any existing values.
-Do the same things with the ID of the folder that you copied in step 5 and the document ID in step 2.
-9. Congrats!
-You have configured your script.
-Now to use it go back to the spreadsheet and select the menu item that you just created, Invoice Generator and then create invoices.
-The document(s) will be created if the column “Sent?” is blank.
-After creating the value is changed automatically to “Yes” and a link with a PDF is automatically saved.

-## Version

-+ 1.0.0 - Initial release.
+4. Back inside the Invoice data spreadsheet, follow the next step and thus go to the ‘Data’ tab to overwrite the dummy data and add your invoices.
+5. To generate the Invoices PDFs, go to the spreadsheet Menu bar -> ‘Invoice Generator’ -> ‘Generate Invoices’.
+Your invoice PDFs are now automatically created in the Invoice Folder inside your Google Drive.

 ## More information